 - 1. PTZ keys to move the lens of the camera and Focus keys (works only when the focus is set to manual).
 You can adjust the PTZ speed (the speed when the camera moves) by using the bar below the PTZ keys. - 2.
-Audio icon to set the audio to ON (Connect first an audio cable to the balanced audio input of the camera).
-Note that you first have enabled the Audio Enable at the Audio tab of the WebGUI. - Stream icon to switch the main and sub stream.
+Click on the audio icon to activate the audio (Make sure to connect an audio cable to the balanced audio input of the camera).
+Remember to enable the Audio Enable option in the Audio tab of the WebGUI. - Stream icon to switch the main and sub stream.
 Click the icon to switch to the sub stream and click again to turn back to the main stream. - Click the Full icon to switch to full screen.
 Press ESC to turn back to WebGUI Preview. - 3.
 On top: The main tabs to enter different pages of the WebGUI.